All Episodes

 The killer was an illegal immigrant who was released by ICE in 2013 after a conviction for burglary and kidnapping involving drug dealing.

-And uh it's just unbelievable.
+And it's just unbelievable.

-Welcome all of you to the program.
+Welcome, all of you, to the program.

-Uh my thoughts and prayers are with all of you always.
+My thoughts and prayers are with all of you always.

-And like I said, on Tucker, you know, we have pleaded with them to please look at what's happening to American citizens.
+And like I said on Tucker, you know, we have pleaded with them to please look at what's happening to American citizens.

 I mean, there's a rape epidemic going on in North Carolina.

-There's huge amounts of identity theft happening right now with our military men and women because of the leak with military information a year or so ago, and they're being affected immensely, and the the crimes just go on and on and on and on.
+There's huge amounts of identity theft happening right now with our military men and women because of the leak with military information a year or so ago.

-It's just such a deep-seated um, you know, awful thing that's happening to us, and to think that they would even refer to her as an Iowa girl as instead of standing up for their fellow American infuriates me.
+And to think that they would even refer to her as an Iowa girl instead of standing up for their fellow American infuriates me.

 Your son has a name.

-Steve Ronaback's uh son Grant has a name.
+Steve Ronabach's son, Grant, has a name.

 These are real people, real lives, real families.